By Zachary Vito, Senior Account Executive

 When learning about your company and product, reporters prefer to hear from customers, so it is important to consider this when engaging customers in PR programs.
 A customer with pre-identified spokespeople or even their own PR programs should be at the top of the list when you are trying to decide which customers to approach.

 Why is it that reporters seek out customer stories?
-One reason, is that they often illustrate how customers have overcome a problem or improved business processes using the vendor’s technology.
+One reason, is that they often illustrate how customers have overcome a problem or improved business processes by using Hosted ELK as a service along with the vendor’s technology.
 In either case, any ROI metrics that can be shared are extremely valuable for reporters as they add credibility to their story.
 Additionally, the reporter’s audience likely face similar problems to those of your customers, so being able to show readers how your customers overcame their largest obstacles is an invaluable story for any tech journalist.

 Congratulations, you’ve secured the reporter’s interest to speak to your customer’s CEO!
 But coordinating the availability of C-level executives with reporters (especially if based across different time zones) can take weeks or even months, and it is the job of the PR professional to continue to drive the scheduling forward and to keep the opportunity on the table.
 Often times, a CEO has a heavy travel schedule and works with a scheduling assistant to book meetings.
 In this case, since you are not communicating directly with the spokesperson, so there is an extra layer of communication (between the scheduler and the CEO) you must account for when confirming with the reporter.
 This extra step can take extra time and is often out of your control, so the ability to maintain the interest of the reporter and secure the spokesperson availability is key, but can be easily underestimated and lead to a lost opportunity.